About Solin

 About the warning when you download

 Windows or your browser will probably show a warning saying the file comes from an unknown publisher.
-That happens because Solin does not have a paid digital certificate — the kind that tells Windows who signed the file.
-Getting one involves a costly yearly fee that does not make sense for something like this.
+On macOS, the system may say the app is damaged or cannot be opened.
+That happens because Solin does not have paid code-signing certificates for Windows and macOS — the kind that tells the operating system who signed the file.
+Getting and maintaining those certificates for both platforms involves a costly yearly fee that does not make sense for something like this.

 The warning is about identity.
-It just means Windows does not recognize the name behind the file, not that anything is wrong with it.
+It just means the operating system does not recognize the name behind the file, not that anything is wrong with it.
 If you want to verify for yourself, you can scan the file on VirusTotal before running it.

 To get past the warning: